AkshaySiddannavar/Crypto_Track/README.md

   1. [Go to CoinAPI.io](https://www.coinapi.io/)
   2. Click 'GET A FREE API KEY'
   3. Fill the required details and click 'GET A FREE API KEY'
-  4. You should get a mail
+  4. You should get a mail containing your API key

 **Note :
 API Keys are activated some minutes after you generate them